Birdtalk/Covid-Deaths-and-Vaccination-Analysis/README.md

   <article>
 </section>    <h1>Key Features</h1>
-<p>The key features of this project where to showcase that I know how to do some of the basic tasks required for Data Analysis</p>
+<p>The key features of this project where to showcase that I know how to use the basic tools required for Data Analysis</p>

 - [x] Creating Servers
-- [x] Creating Database
+- [x] Creating Databases
+- [X] Data Management
 - [x] SQL Queries
 - [x] Tableau Dashboard
+- [X] Machine Learning
+- [X] Python

   </article>